 The Town's Water Department take great pride in serving the community with expertise and professionalism.
 Continuing education is mandatory for Town employees to meet the high standards that the community has come to expect.
-Several State certifications are held by Department's Maintenance and Treatment Crew.
+Several State certifications are held by the Department's Distribution and Treatment Crew.